OSGConnect/tutorial-bwa/README.md

 ls -lh results/*
 ```

-We can also investigate our log, error, and output files in their respective folders.
+We can also investigate our log, error, and output files in their respective folders to ensure we obtained the resulting output of these files that we expected.

-For more information about running bioinformatics workflows on the OSG, we recommend our [BLAST tutorial](https://support.opensciencegrid.org/support/solutions/articles/12000062020-running-a-blast-workflow) as well as our [Samtools](https://support.opensciencegrid.org/support/solutions/articles/12000074984-example-software-compilation) instillation guide.
+_For more information about running bioinformatics workflows on the OSG, we recommend our [BLAST tutorial](https://support.opensciencegrid.org/support/solutions/articles/12000062020-running-a-blast-workflow) as well as our [Samtools](https://support.opensciencegrid.org/support/solutions/articles/12000074984-example-software-compilation) instillation guide._